-In 2019, WALL grew significantly in terms of usage and number of references listed.
+In 2020, WALL continued to grow in terms of usage and number of references listed.

 CL:AIRE invites industry professionals to visit WALL by going to www.claire.co.uk/wall and filling in a feedback form to identify further documents that they feel should be added to WALL.